 In the early days of the Internet, baud rate was the hot topic thanks to the slow download speeds; the transfer of large video and audio files was frustrating at the least, and practically impossible for those poor 300- or 600-baud modem owners.
 Even as transfer speeds picked up, so did the lengths and quality of movie and music files, constantly straining the capacity of your computer, your ISP, and the Internet as a whole.
-Great strides have been made since those Wild West days, and much of the thanks goes to a little tool called "codec."
+Great strides have been made since then, and much of the thanks goes to a little tool called codec.
 But what is a codec used for, how do codecs work, and what does codec stand for?
-All good questions...read on for the answers.

 You are likely already using some of the more common codec formats, like:

-If life were easy, this would be a comprehensive list of codecs that managed all streaming media, video conferencing, live speech, screen capture, and audio/video formats.
-However, life on the Internet is never simple or easy, meaning there are scads of other codecs that have been developed.
+This isn’t a comprehensive list of codecs that includes all streaming media, video conferencing, live speech, screen capture, and audio/video formats: there are scads of other codecs that have been developed.
 And this leads us to codec packs and their function.